harrison-ai/hai-dataeng-tech-task/README.md

 We have obtained some DICOM data from a partner and want to use it for AI model training.
-The partner's systems store DICOMs as separate header and image files; after the files have been process to remove any identifying information, the result is data spread across two separate sets of tar archives:
+The partner's systems store DICOMs as separate header and image files; after the files have been processed to remove any identifying information, the result is data spread across two separate sets of tar archives:

 * The "text" archives in `./data/text/` contain de-identified DICOM header data